 All workshops are designed to be all-day meetings from 9 a.m. to 3 p.m., but can be adapted to be shorter if needed.

-CHAMP facilitators plan and carry out the workshops in partnership with a Convening Community Organization that wants to bring in the CHAMP process to further their work (that’s you!).
-CHAMP partners gather and analyze the information that is generated during the workshops and provide a comprehensive report to community leaders.
+LAMP facilitators plan and carry out the workshops in partnership with a Convening Community Organization that wants to bring in the LAMP process to further their work (that’s you!).
+LAMP partners gather and analyze the information that is generated during the workshops and provide a comprehensive report to community leaders.
 However, it is up to the you to take the outcomes of the process and continue to engage the community in addressing what is raised.

-The CHAMP process works whether you are starting from scratch or if you already have an issue you want to address.
-It’s up to you to decide whether you want to focus on an issue or use the CHAMP process to help decide what issues need to be addressed.
-We look to you to bring the community stakeholders together to make sure there is buy-in and support for the CHAMP process.
+The LAMP process works whether you are starting from scratch or if you already have an issue you want to address.
+It’s up to you to decide whether you want to focus on an issue or use the LAMP process to help decide what issues need to be addressed.
+We look to you to bring the community stakeholders together to make sure there is buy-in and support for the LAMP process.

-CHAMP workshops do have a cost to them, but we try to keep it as reasonable as possible and you actually have some control over how much they cost.
-The basic costs to hold the CHAMP workshops are:
+LAMP workshops do have a cost to them, but we try to keep it as reasonable as possible and you actually have some control over how much they cost.
+The basic costs to hold the LAMP workshops are:

-- Administrative fee to The Center for set-up, recruitment of CHAMP facilitators, and management of project.
+- Administrative fee to The Center for set-up, recruitment of LAMP facilitators, and management of project.

 - Staff time from your organization to engage the community stakeholders, recruit workshop participants, manage the logistical details of finding space and ordering food and support the final action plan.